 After foreign trade has been removed, IMPLAN's gravity model is used to estimate domestic trade of goods and services.

-We use current-year NIPA investment data by aggregated industry making the investment goods and allocate that to more detailed industries according to the latest Benchmark I-O tables.
+We use current-year NIPA investment data by aggregated Industry making the investment and allocate that to more detailed Industries according to the latest Benchmark I-O tables.

 Video: IMPLAN Data Sources